Seal all seams between Structural Insulated Panels (SIPs) with foam and/or tape per manufacturer’s instructions.

 Section R101.4.3 (in 2009 and 2012).
 Additions, alterations, renovations, or repairs shall conform to the provisions of this code, without requiring the unaltered portions of the existing building to comply with this code.
 (See code for additional requirements and exceptions.)

 Chapter 5 (in 2015, 2018, 2021).
 The provisions of this chapter shall control the alteration, repair, addition, and change of occupancy of existing buildings and structures.

 The 2009 IRC has several diagrams in Section R613 Structural Insulated Panel Wall Construction that illustrate the placement of continuous sealant.

-The 2012 IECC does not specifically address sealing SIP seams.
-Table R402.4.1.1 Air Barrier and Insulation Installation, Walls: Junction of foundation and wall sill plates, wall top plate and top of wall, sill plate and rim-band, and rim band and subfloor are sealed.
-Corners, headers, and rim joists making up the thermal envelope are insulated.*
+Table N1188.8.131.52 Air Barrier and Insulation Installation, Walls: Junction of foundation and wall sill plates, wall top plate and top of wall, sill plate and rim-band, and rim band and subfloor are sealed.
+Corners, headers, and rim joists making up the thermal envelope are insulated.

 Access to some references may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.

 Structural insulated panels (SIPs) are a sandwich made up of foam insulation glued between two layers of sheathing (e.g., oriented strand board, magnesium oxide board, or drywall).
 SIP wall and roof panels are produced in a factory and come to the job site clean, dry, straight, and precisely made to the wall dimensions specified in the house plans with precut openings for doors and windows.
 They assemble quickly, producing a sturdy, well-sealed, well-insulated structure.
 Because there is minimal to no framing, the foam core provides a nearly continuous thermal blanket around the entire structure so heat transfer through the framing is greatly reduced.